Paul J. Welk

 - Succession Planning – When it’s Time to Hand Off the Keys to the Practice, Owners must be Prepared for the Transition

 - The Revised FTC Advertising Guidelines and their Affect on Marketing Practices

 - Seller Liability 101: Due Diligence, Representations, Warranties and Indemnification

 - Sign Language Interpreter Guidance under the Americans with Disabilities Act

 - Home is Where you Hang Your Goniometer (Discusses Clinic Space Lease Issues)

 - There is No Such Thing as a Free Ride, or is There?

 - Understanding the Value of a Practice’s Goodwill

 - Ownership Structures to Promote Partnership and Succession Planning

 Memberships and Activities: Paul is a member of the American and Pennsylvania Physical Therapy Associations and past Chair of the American Physical Therapy Association Committee on Risk Management and Member Benefits.
 He is also a member of the Bloomsburg Medical Supply Ethics Committee, the Duquesne University School of Physical Therapy Advisory Board, the Pennsylvania Bar Association, and the American Health Lawyers Association.
-He is an adjunct instructor at the St. Francis University School of Physical Therapy and a licensed physical therapist in the Commonwealth of Pennsylvania.
+He is a licensed physical therapist in the Commonwealth of Pennsylvania.